UCA Sustainability Survey 2015

 - Information on recycling at Halls of Residence in Farnham has been clarified and a lecture on materials recycling and circular economy thinking delivered to students in residence during the summer vacation.

-- The annual Environment & Energy Report is published on the UCA website in November each year.
+- In 2018, 11% of students and over 50% of staff at each campus chose to complete a survey on Sustainable Travel to assit the development of Sustainable Travel Plans.
+The annual Environment & Energy Report is published on the UCA website in November each year.
 The report and highlights are communicated internally to both staff and students.